Cheth1/DSA/README.md

 # DSA
-This file consists of dsa programms.
+This folder consists of dsa programs.